sfwnisme/school-management-system/README.md

 - [x] create `drawer-container.tsx` component to use it as a parent async/await component, so I can use it to pass the data to the navbar for the user details and avatar image.
 - [x] created `avatar` and `dropdown` components instead of `avatar-with-list`.

+### Tu 09/09/2024

+-[x] block login and register pages if the user logged in -[x] clean up some components and unneeded files
+-[x] using validToken endpoint to check if the user is logged in for the logout function instead of using tokens to have more security.

 ### Backlog

 - [ ] display the nav with the loading UI of the isAuth component